Gervasius and Protasius

-Legend
+Martyrdom

 The acta may have been expanded from a letter (Epistle liii) to the bishops of Italy, falsely ascribed to Ambrose.
 They are written in a very simple style; it has not been possible to establish the date of their composition.
 According to these, Gervasius and Protasius were the twin sons of martyrs.
 Their father, Vitalis of Milan, a man of consular dignity, suffered martyrdom at Ravenna, possibly under Nero.
 Their mother, Valeria, died for her faith in Milan.
 Gervasius and Protasius were imprisoned, and visited in prison by Nazarius.

 The sons are said to have had large hands and had been scourged and then beheaded, during the reign of the Emperor Nero, under the presidency of Anubinus or Astasius, and while Caius was Bishop of Milan.
 Some authors place the martyrdom under the Emperor Diocletian, but others object to this time because it is not clear how, in that case, the place of burial, and even the names, could be forgotten by the time of Ambrose, as is stated.
 It probably occurred during the reign of Emperor Marcus Aurelius (161–180).